 - Authentication and authorization.
 The authentication in CMS is based on the ASP.NET Core built-in framework for user and role.
 CMS uses a standard API, making creating your provider for any user database and third-party providers easy.

 Where and how user credentials are stored, depends on the authentication provider used.
 The separation of authentication and authorization increases flexibility.
 Making a call to a provider lets you delegate security operations to a separate machine, thereby increasing scalability.
 CMS also supports single sign-on and federated claims-based authentication.

 - Cross-site scripting (XSS) – In CMS, user input is filtered and validated to prevent XSS issues.
-Depending on the actual piece of information, Optimizely applies HTML encoding to the outgoing data stream to protect from XSS attacks.
-The editorial and administrative interfaces are areas where you can post HTML and scripts and use as-is on a web page.
+Depending on the actual piece of information, Optimizely applies HTML encoding to the outgoing data stream to protect it from XSS attacks.
+The editorial and administrative interfaces are areas where you can post HTML and scripts and use them as-is on a web page.
 CMS relies on its authorization features to ensure that only trusted users can provide content.

 - Insecure direct object references – In CMS, the references go through at least one layer of indirection with appropriate access controls in place.

 - Cross-site request forgery (CSRF) – CMS has a CSRF prevention mechanism that automatically detects forged requests for system pages.
 The event validation mechanism in ASP.NET also is enabled for these pages.
 Optimizely supports and provides optional anti-forgery and event validation for the site pages.

 - Security misconfiguration – Any configuration in CMS is designed with secure by default in mind.
 Strong security requires having a secure configuration defined and deployed for the application, frameworks, application server, Web server, database server, and platform.
 These settings should be defined, implemented, and maintained because many are not shipped with secure enough defaults.